frankischilling/java-final-project/README.md

 ### Editing Items

-- After selecting an item, double click the the item to modify its details.
+After selecting an item, double-click it to modify its details.
 You can change any information except for the item's ID.
+You can also add images and save them to the item too.

 ## Authors